- Dependency Managers Don’t Manage Your Dependencies

 We can look at this problem another way: How long does it take to get started on a project after checking out the repository or when dependencies require an update after rebasing?
 I’ve seen this process take minutes when it can be seconds.

 Continuous Integration (CI) pipelines are a concrete example of this: You may have multiple workflows that verify a different thing about your project, yet all workflows tend to materialize the entire dependency tree.
-Imagine only installing the dependencies you actually need for each task!
-When we designed Yarn’s workspaces feature, we were guided by solving issues related to organizing monorepos and keeping compatibility with lerna.
+Imagine only installing the dependencies you need for each task!
+When we designed Yarn’s workspaces feature, we were guided by solving issues related to organizing mono repo and keeping compatibility with lerna.
 While we have a neat separation of concerns across packages, we don’t leverage that separation to improve the performance of dependency installation.

 node_modules installation process should be per-workspace and incrementally install more dependencies based on the operations executed in a repository.

-So let’s take all of this into another direction: What would it look like if we eliminated the ongoing need for installing dependencies from our development iteration cycle completely?
+So let’s take all of this in another direction: What would it look like if we eliminated the ongoing need for installing dependencies from our development iteration cycle completely?
 My solution — check all of our dependencies into source control and make all development tools available as pre-compiled binaries.
 This would speed up all repository operations (getting everything up-to-date after a rebase) as well as reduce our in-band reliance on dependency management tools.

 - DevDependencies were a mistake